KRyan23/Bragg-Sons/README.md

         1. Under the navigation menus the user will see a link to the services page.
         2. From here there is a list of the services provided and 'What to expect from our ...
 Service' section underneath.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I would like to provide feedback via their social media pages.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+        1. The Twitter icon can be found on the footer of every page and will open a new tab for the user to allow them to send a tweet.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
+        2. The Facebook icon can also be found on the footer of every page and will open a new tab for the user.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+        (The reason I put the social media links at the bottom of the page is to expose the user to site  content in order for them to make a better decision prior to utlising social media)

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I would like to check their site and social media for offers and updates.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. Any special offer availible at the time the user lands on the home page will be obvious due to a site update.
+        2. The user can choose follow or sign up to the BraggandSons social media pages for all other offers and updates to stay in touch.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I would like an easy way to get a quote for my various properties.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user should be comfortable with the sites layout and can simply click any of the call to action buttons labelled "Get Your Free Quote Today".

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        2. The user can submit the quotation form as many times as many times as they like using and number of specific criteria.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Opera, Internet Explorer 11, Microsoft Edge and Firefox browsers.
+  - Lighthouse from Chrome Developer tools was ran on the local server, the performance report can be accessed [Here](Lighthouse-test.html)
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was continually checked on a variety of emulated devices under Chromes Developer tools, these included Desktop, Moto4, GalaxyS5, Pixel, IPhones5,6,7,8,X, Ipad/Pro and the Surface Duo.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Internal and external linking were continually tested thoughtout the project to ensure functionality.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Family members were asked to review the site and to give their inital thoughs and feedback.
+Their input were then fed back into 2 of user stories and the colour scheme choice was slightly altered after a review.

 ### Known Bugs